Attributes

 Please try to batch as many operations as you can in a single transaction.

-Please test your implementation using our debug tool before releasing your app on the store.
+Please test your implementation using our debug tool and profile view before releasing your app on the store.

 Reading attributes and tag collections